 The Sun originally opened in 1938 and was a single screen 1050 seat cinema – the most luxurious in the area.
 Most Saturday’s were fully booked at the Sun; both a booking office and ticket counter were used to handle the large crowds.
-The SUN BOOKSHOP was the original candy bar.
+Today’s SUN BOOKSHOP was the original candy bar.
 Imagine the buzz on a Saturday night which regularly sold out and 1050 patrons were in the foyer.
-Today we seat only 660 over 6 boutique cinemas, but, we still think our foyer gets mighty busy.
+Today we seat only several hundred over 8 boutique cinemas, but, we still think our foyer gets mighty busy.
 Unique to the cinema was the pram room where babies in their prams were placed and given a number, if your baby started crying, your number was flashed on the screen.